header for Nov 8 flier

 Behind the scenes Zoom management was coordinated by Bill Thompson of FCAEM, assisted by Patti and Cecile.

 Patti Muldoon, FCAEM President, prepared a draft summary in advance, based on months of preparation.
-During the Nov 18 session, she listened to the input from others, gathering information to augment the report.
-In the weeks following the meeting, she collected evaluations and additional comments.
-The revised summary will be posted here.
-Meanwhile, here’s the problem summary draft as of November 18:
+During the Nov.
+18 session, she listened to the input from others, gathering information to augment the report.
+In the weeks following the meeting, she collected evaluations and additional comments, but has not yet created an updated summary.
+Meanwhile, here’s the problem summary draft as of November 18, 2020:

 Disposition of Unclaimed or Indigent Bodies